imliuyzh/lfs101x-notes/chapter17.md

 Printers manufactured by different companies may use their own particular print languages and formats.
 CUPS uses a modular printing system that accommodates a wide variety of printers and also processes various data formats.
 This makes the printing process simpler; you can concentrate more on printing and less on how to print.

-CUPS carries out the printing process with the help of its various components:

-![](./images/17.1.1.png)

 In short, when you execute a print command, the scheduler validates the command and processes the print job, creating job files according to the settings specified in the configuration files.
 Simultaneously, the scheduler records activities in the log files.
 Job files are processed with the help of the filter, printer driver, and backend, and then sent to the printer.

+![](./images/17.1.1.png)

 ### Scheduler
 CUPS is designed around a print scheduler that manages print jobs, handles administrative commands, allows users to query the printer status, and manages the flow of data through all CUPS components.